robertdpowell/tweetsinwelsh/_posts/2020-06-21-LLywodraethCymru.md

 firstattempt: With more shops starting to open on Monday in Wales, here is a great opportunity to .... your support for your local center.

 correcttranslation: With more shops starting to reopen from Monday in Wales, this is a great opportunity to show your support for your local town center.
-It is essential that we continue to \#StayLocal to \#KeepWalesSafe from the coronavirus \#LocalEconomy
+It is essential that we continue to '#StayLocal' to '#KeepWalesSafe' from the coronavirus '#LocalEconomy'

 ---